Terrascope

 at org.apache.spark.deploy.yarn.ApplicationMaster$$anon$5.run(ApplicationMaster.scala:815)

-at org.security.AccessController.doPrivileged(Native Method)
+at java.security.AccessController.doPrivileged(Native Method)

-at java.security.auth.Subject.doAs(Subject.java:422)
+at javax.security.auth.Subject.doAs(Subject.java:422)

-at javax.apache.hadoop.security.UserGroupInformation.doAs(UserGroupInformation.java:1730)
+at org.apache.hadoop.security.UserGroupInformation.doAs(UserGroupInformation.java:1730)

 at org.apache.spark.deploy.yarn.ApplicationMaster.doAsUser(ApplicationMaster.scala:814)